Monereum/Monereum/README.md

 ## Third Party Tools / Libraries

 The following Monereum-related libraries/applications have been created by Third Parties and as such are not specifically endorsed by J.P.
 Morgan.
-A big thanks to the developers for improving the tooling around Quorum!
+A big thanks to the developers for improving the tooling around Monereum!

 * [Monereum Blockchain Explorer](https://github.com/blk-io/epirus-free) - a Blockchain Explorer for Monereum which supports viewing private transactions
 * [Monereum-Genesis](https://github.com/davebryson/quorum-genesis) - A simple CL utility for Quorum to help populate the genesis file with voters and makers